 Operation School Bell, the national philanthropic program of Assistance League, exists to assist families experiencing difficulty, by providing new clothes for their public school children.
 Operation School Bell serves students referred to Assistance League by the Walnut Creek, Mt.
 Diablo, Martinez and Pittsburg School Districts.

-Last year each child from a uniform school received two pairs of pants (girls can receive a pair of pants and a skort), three shirts, one sweatshirt, socks, underwear and a shoe gift card.
+Last year each child from a uniform school received two pairs of pants (girls can receive a pair of pants and a skort), three shirts, one sweatshirt, socks, and underwear.